anonymoussee/Logger/README.md

 ## Datasets

-Please download the processed datasets from [ProjectsSRC](https://drive.google.com/file/d/13f1qzi3Il5LHdeIiE7jw1cZTXo5PSwF_/view?usp=sharing), [ProcessedDatasets](https://drive.google.com/file/d/1sKaj_Bn1xYtACHQk2j7tIAQr5bGabBdw/view?usp=sharing) and then unzip these datasets into the directory of `ProjectsSRC` and `ProcessedDatasets`.
+Please download the processed datasets from [ProjectsSRC](https://drive.google.com/file/d/13f1qzi3Il5LHdeIiE7jw1cZTXo5PSwF_/view?usp=sharing), [ProcessedDatasets](https://drive.google.com/file/d/1sKaj_Bn1xYtACHQk2j7tIAQr5bGabBdw/view?usp=sharing) and then unzip these datasets into the directory of `./ProjectsSRC` and `./ProcessedDatasets`.

 ## Baselines

-All baselines we used are reimplemented in the folder `Baselines.`
+All baselines we used are reimplemented in the folder `./Baselines.`

 ## Static Analysis Part